willem-schlieter/lawlist/README.md

 - uppercase letters (A, B, C) and
 - lowercase letters (a, b, c).

+Note: Patterns will be ignored after the 26th list item.
+The list style will then fall back to "1. ".

 You can freely add other characters such as parantheses, dots, hyphens…

 Once you have made your settings, got to your note and type `1. `&nbsp;to start an ordered list item.
 As soon as it is recognised, the plugin will change the visual appearance to match your preferences.